nnlevy/make-life-org/README.md

 Use it for daily habits like taking multivitamins or exercising together.
 Add prompts to tackle important topics such as finances, division of childcare or career plans.
 Both partners can attach notes from their own perspective and view curated content for their role in the journey.
+The API also returns a "team score" so you can track how many tasks you have completed together.

 ### API